realshafer/RNBO-Plugin/README.md

 This is all we need to control the RNBO patch using the sliders in our custom UI.
 However, to be really complete, we should also make sure that the sliders will update if RNBO changes the value of a parameter internally.

-# Step 10: Updating Slider Values from the CustomAudioEditor
+# STEP 10: Updating Slider Values from the CustomAudioEditor

 We'll need to call `setAudioProcessor` from the `CustomAudioEditor`.
 Open `CustomAudioEditor.cpp` and add the following line: